 Marketing & Conversion Colors: The Science of High-Converting Design

 Why do some buttons get clicked while others get ignored?
-It's not magic—it's science.
+It's not magic.
+It's science.

-Every high-converting landing page uses color to guide attention, reduce friction, and create urgency at exactly the right moment.
+Every high-converting landing page uses color to guide attention, reduce friction, and create urgency at the right moment.

 The Isolation Effect: Why High-Contrast Colors Win Clicks